 PokerListings.com is the world's largest and most trusted online poker guide, offering the best online poker bonus deals guaranteed, exclusive site reviews and the most free poker content available on the Web.

-Gaëlle Garcia Diaz: “Poker is More Than a Sport to Me, It’s My Passion”
+Gaëlle Garcia Diaz: “Poker is More Than a Sport; It’s My Passion”

 Host, model and poker player: Belgium’s Gaëlle Garcia Diaz is the complete package.